Summary

 ---|

-Disinformation is false information deliberately spread to deceive people.[1][2][3]
+Disinformation is misleading content deliberately spread to deceive people,[1][2] or to secure economic or political gain and which may cause public harm.[3]
 Disinformation is an orchestrated adversarial activity in which actors employ strategic deceptions and media manipulation tactics to advance political, military, or commercial goals.[4]
 Disinformation is implemented through attacks that “weaponize multiple rhetorical strategies and forms of knowing—including not only falsehoods but also truths, half-truths, and value judgements—to exploit and amplify culture wars and other identity-driven controversies.”[5]

 In contrast, misinformation refers to inaccuracies that stem from inadvertent error.[6]
 Misinformation can be used to create disinformation when known misinformation is purposefully and intentionally disseminated.[7]
 “Fake news” has sometimes been categorized as a type of disinformation, but scholars have advised not using these two terms interchangeably or using “fake news” altogether in academic writing since politicians have weaponized it to describe any unfavorable news coverage or information.[8]